Breastfeeding advice and guidance

 Staying with your baby

 In the first six months, it’s best if your baby stays with you all the time, including at night.
-Place your baby in a cot to sleep in your bedroom, but never in your bed.
+Place your baby in a cot to sleep in your bedroom.
+The safest place for your baby to sleep is in a cot at your bedside.
 By staying with your baby, you learn about your baby and become a more confident mother.
 It also helps establish successful breastfeeding more quickly.

 Attaching your baby to breastfeed